Michael-Sebero/SCX-AURA/README.md

 The threshold is intentional — at 75% load the system is no longer lightly loaded and E-core avoidance stops, so there is no throughput cost under sustained workloads.

+### Passive Rebalance

+Consolidation only governs *new* placements — it does not by itself move work that already landed on an E-core before consolidation kicked in.
+To close that gap, when a performance core finds nothing of its own to dispatch while consolidation is active, it checks every efficiency core's per-CPU dispatch queue and claims any task waiting there before going idle.

+This is deliberately passive: it never sends an IPI or kick to the efficiency core, and it never touches a task that is already running — it only reclaims queued (not yet running) work, using the same dispatch-queue move primitive the scheduler already uses for its own per-CPU queue.
+The effect is that a P-core finishing its own work absorbs spillover from an E-core instead of letting that E-core stay powered to finish it, while the P-core would otherwise have gone idle regardless.

 ### CPU Frequency Scaling

 The scheduler drives per-CPU frequency via `scx_bpf_cpuperf_set` based on measured utilisation: